Super-resolution for astronomical applications

 In June 2017, a study within the Ariadna framework has been launched, together with researchers from Palacký University (Olomouc, Czech Republic), Universidad Complutense (Madrid, Spain) and Max-Planck-Institut für die Physik des Lichts (Erlangen, Germany).

 The quantum Fisher information matrix for simultaneous estimation of separation, relative brightness and geometrical centroid of the two point sources has been calculated.
 Contrary to the separation-only estimation , the information about separation in the multi-parameter case vanishes when the source separation goes to zero, and so does the information about the brightness.
 An optimal measurement scheme would nevertheless still offer significant improvements over the conventional imaging.
 Moreover, at small separations, the more the two sources differ in brightness the more information about their brightness is available, which is beneficial for exoplanet detection scenarios, since exoplanets are typically several orders of magnitude dimmer than its host stars.
-The draft of these results is available on arXiv and since September 2017 and the complete work was submitted and accepted for publication in Physical Review A in November 2017.
+The draft of these results is available on arXiv and the final version was published in Physical Review A in December 2017.

 So far, the project has resulted in the following scientific publications: